 - Best email addons for PrestaShop

-Change email displayed in the PrestaShop footer
+How to Change the email displayed in the PrestaShop footer

 For PrestaShop 1.7, you can change the email address displayed in the footer by going to Back Office → Shop Parameters → Contact → Stores.
-At the bottom, you will see Contact Details block to change one.
+At the bottom, you will see the Contact Details block to change one.
 Hit Save when you update it.

 Typically your PrestaShop store client sees a contact email in the store footer.
 It is a great place to have contacts listed when you offer dedicated support.